jln-codes/sirs_import/README.en.md

 ---

-# Principe des valeurs statiques et fallbacks / Static values & fallback logic
+# Static values & fallbacks

 Some configuration entries may be set either as GPKG column names or as constant values automatically applied when no such column exists (static).
 Observation and photo fields may also rely on default values when their corresponding data fields are not present (fallbacks).